 About Tracy Witte

-Tracy Witte received her B.S. in Psychology from The Ohio State University in 2004 and her M.S. and Ph.D. in Clinical Psychology from Florida State University in 2006 and 2010, respectively.
+Tracy Witte received her B.S. in psychology from The Ohio State University in 2004 and her M.S. and Ph.D. in clinical psychology from Florida State University in 2006 and 2010, respectively.
 She completed a clinical psychology pre-doctoral internship at the Brown University Training Consortium, Brown Medical School in 2010.
-Currently, she is an Associate Professor of Psychology.
+Currently, she is a professor of psychology.
 Dr. Witte’s research is broadly concerned with understanding and preventing suicidal behavior.
 She has a secondary interest in psychopathology (e.g., posttraumatic stress disorder, eating disorders, alcohol use disorders) insofar as it overlaps with suicidal behavior.
 Dr. Witte is a clinical supervisor at the Auburn University Psychological Services Center.

 - PSYC 2510: Psychology of Sexual Behavior